deya-eldeen/blog/_posts/post/2022-03-03-using-invisible-markers-ltr-0x200e-rtl200f-to-align-hybrid-rtl-ltr-strings-correctly.md

   - "Xcode"
 ---

-So you have some text that contains both Arabic and English languages at the same time? and having difficulty aligning it because sometimes it starts with english, and other times it starts with Arabic?
+So you have some text that contains both Arabic and English languages at the same time and are having difficulty aligning it?
+Sometimes it starts with English, and other times it starts with Arabic.

 <!--more-->

 {%
  include centered-image.html
  image_path="images/covers/arrows_full.jpg"